tarantool/doc/doc/reference/reference_lua/box_read_view.rst

             - Use

         *  - :doc:`./box_read_view/list`
-           - Returns an array of all active database read views.
+           - Return an array of all active database read views.

 ..  toctree::